 The Moray Firth in Scotland is a triangular inlet of the North Sea next to the city of Inverness.
 The Firth is one of the most important places in the UK for observing whales and dolphins.
-The main draw is the large population of bottlenose dolphins which live in the Firth year round.
+The main draw is the large population of bottlenose dolphins that live in the Firth year-round.
 Although there are also chances to see grey and harbour seals, and even minke whales.
 One of the unique features of the Moray Firth is that the dolphins feed close to the shore – meaning you can get great views of these spectacular creatures without getting wet!
 Alongside the marine mammals, the Firth is a great spot for birdlife and is also home to cormorants, herons, and oystercatchers.

 WILDLIFE IN Moray Firth

-Bottlenose dolphin – 75% OF VISITORS (3/4) REPORTED SIGHTINGS
+Bottlenose dolphin – 71% OF Wildside users (5/7) REPORTED SIGHTINGS

 The Moray Firth is home to a population of around 130 to 200 common bottlenose dolphins.
 Apparently, they are some of the biggest in the world due to the rich feeding grounds and the need for extra blubber to survive the cold waters!
 The dolphins can be seen from land at several points around the Firth including Merkinch Local Nature Reserve, North Kessock, Fort George, the WDC Scottish Dolphin Centre, and Cromarty Firth.

 The best spot is Chanonry Point, just north of Inverness.
 This is because the Point juts out into the Firth creating a bottleneck for salmon returning to the rivers to breed and there is comparatively deep water close to the shore where the dolphins come to hunt.
 The best time to see them is a rising tide (around 1 hour after low tide) so check out the tide times before your visit.
 You can find full details in this guide or you can check the latest updates on the Facebook page.

 Alternatively, you can also do a dolphin watching trip by boat.
 There are a number of companies offering cruises, Moray Dolphins offers an up-to-date list.
 The boats aren’t allowed to disturb the dolphins so take some binoculars!